amansgz/blog-preview-card/README.md

 ## 📚 What I Learned

+### Development Workflow

+- **Figma to Code**: Learning to extract accurate measurements, colors and spacing from design files.
+- **Git Best Practices**: Using descriptive branch names and commit messages for better collaboration.

+### Web Accessibility

+- **Semantic HTML**: Proper use of `<time datetime="">
+` for dates and meaningful HTML structure
+- **Reduced motion**: Implementing `prefers-reduced-motion` for users with motion sensitivity
+- **Focus Management**: Creating accessible focus states with proper contrast and outline offsets
+- **Screen reader support**: Using `role="text` for better text content announcement

 ### CSS Techniques & Tricks

-**Multiple Box Shadows for Borders**:
-Used the `box-shadow` property with multiple values to create separate borders without affecting the element's layout.
+- **Multiple Box Shadows for Borders**: Used the `box-shadow` property with multiple values to create separate borders without affecting the element's layout.

 ## 👩‍💻 Author